top of page

 How can mooring line accidents be prevented?

 To prevent mooring line accidents, proper training for crew members is essential.
 Regular inspections and maintenance of mooring equipment are also critical.
-Safety protocols should be in place, and advanced technologies like reduced snap-back ropes should be used.
 Limiting personnel in snap-back zones during mooring operations is also vital.

 What responsibilities do ship owners and operators have in ensuring mooring safety?